-After production, peat production areas are suited for many types of next land-use.25 The decision of the type of next land-use is made by the landowner, based on Vapo Group's expertise.
-If the landowner is other than Vapo Group, Vapo Group makes recommendations for the most suitable next land-use form in order to quickly restore the cut-away area and make it a carbon sink.
+After production, peat production areas are suited for many types of next land-use.
+The decision of the type of next land-use is made by the landowner, based on Neova Group's expertise.
+If the landowner is other than Neova Group, Neova Group makes recommendations for the most suitable next land-use form.

-The most common forms of next land-use in Finland are afforestation (75%), agriculture (20%) and wetland creation or restoration (paludification) (5%) (pictures a-d).
+The most common forms of next land-use in Finland are afforestation (75%), agriculture (20%) and wetland creation or restoration (paludification) (5%) (pictures below).
+Some areas can also be used to produce renewable energy such as wind power and solar energy.
 Next land-use should be started as quickly as possible after the production ends.
-Vapo Group is committed to transfer the cut-away areas to the next land-use within two years from the end of production.
+Neova Group is committed to transfer the company's own cut-away areas to the next land-use within two years from the end of production.
 The area returns quickly to a carbon-accumulating ecosystem as the forest starts to grow or the area is re-wetted and new peat begins to form as a result of the decomposition process.